Keto Melitzanopita – Greek feta and eggplant quiche

-Keto Melitzanopita literally tasted like dessert but it never meant to be a dessert!
-The Greek name of this vegetable actually refers to being sweet as honey.
+Keto Melitzanopita tastes like a dessert but it never meant to be a dessert!
+The Greek name of this vegetable refers to being sweet as honey.
 Well, it’s a savoury and salty quiche and I created it out of curiosity.
 This project ended up very tasty so it had to be published as a recipe!
 Of course, the creamy texture of goat butter, beautiful free-range eggs and original Greek Feta cheese allowed me to bring it to a proper KMD level!

 A quick overview of eggplant history

 This versatile nightshade originates in India where it was reported to grow wildly.
 In American Horticultural Society Encyclopedia of Gardening, there’s an interesting reference saying that a 5th Century Chinese book contains the oldest written recipe for a dish made with eggplant.

 The eggplant was not quite known to the ancient Greeks and Romans.
 In Europe, it spread throughout the Mediterranean Basin as a result of Turkish and Arabic expansion in the 7th and 8th centuries.

 Eggplant, which is sometimes called aubergine (Solanum melongena L., Solanaceae), is indigenous to Asian areas from northeast India and Burma, to Northern Thailand, Laos, Viet Nam and Southwest China.
 In those areas it still grows wildley!

 Eggplant is a fruit but it’s usage and production as a vegetable

 is exceeding 31 million tonnes!

 This summer I published the simplest recipe for eggplant and the extraordinary magic of that dish lays in the variety of eggplant.
 It simply needs to be prepared with the white variety from Santorini.
 Solanum avigerum is the botanical name if you would like to give them a try in your garden, but you need a warm and humid climate to grow them.